shinypebbles/Shelly/README.md

              name => '"SHELLY"."JOB_GET_STATUS"');
 END;
 ```
 The JSON minute_ts field is in Unix epoch format in UTC.
 So it needs to be converted to CET or CEST.
-For this 2 functions are created.
+For this a function is created.
 ```
 create or replace function epoch2cet_cest
 ( pl_epoch in number)